T3ch-Alex/assembly-hello-world-x86/README.md

-Credits for the code on the channel "Programador Hobbista" - https://youtu.be/42xLBK3L51U
+Credits for the code by the channel "Programador Hobbista" - https://youtu.be/42xLBK3L51U

 # 🧠 Assembly Hello World (x86, Windows) - English